 All right, so you understand what bandwidth is, now it’s time to dive into how it works in Wistia.

 We’ll send you a heads up email if you’re on track to go over your bandwidth for the month, but you can always check on your usage inside of your account.
-Just make sure you’re logged in as the Account Owner.
+Just make sure you’re logged in as the Account Owner or a Manager.

 If your base plan has a default of 200 GB bandwidth, and you end up using 350 GB of bandwidth for the month, here’s what your bill would look like: